 Preschool Session Times

-The Preschool program is offered two days a week, Monday and Tuesday and on three Wednesdays during the term from 8.30am – 3.00pm.
-Children attend two days a week, for 6.5 hours per day, and 3 Wednesdays during the term, and therefore receive their entitlement of hours of Preschool each term.
+The Preschool Program is offered four days a week, Monday – Thursday and on a number of Fridays during the term.
+Children attend two days a week, for 6.5 hours per day, and 3 Fridays during the term, and therefore receive the entitlement of hours of Preschool each term.

 We ask you to contribute towards the cost of your child attending preschool .